Los Angeles Downtown News

 The Los Angeles Downtown News is a free weekly newspaper in Los Angeles, California, serving the Downtown Los Angeles area.

 The newspaper focuses on general news with an emphasis on real estate and business along with coverage of the arts scene.
 It also has occasional historical features by Jay Berman and features in its news coverage photos by Gary Leonard (plus the weekly feature "Take My Picture Gary Leonard" that highlights notable events and local figures cultural and political).

 Coverage area is roughly bounded by the Los Angeles River to the north and east (excluding Echo Park), the University of Southern California and Exposition Park to the south and City West to the west.

-Its news stories frequently scoop the Los Angeles Times and other media.
-The paper has also won dozens of journalism and industry awards.

 The paper's masthead in 2001 briefly included entertainment blogger and former Associated Press correspondent Nikki Finke, who was hired as executive editor.

 Coverage area and history

 From a 2001 Los Angeles Times story about the paper:

 "(Founder and editor Sue) Laris was a public school teacher and her then-husband Jim Laris worked for the U.S. Army Corps of Engineers in 1972 when they decided to start their own community newspaper.
 They targeted downtown because there weren't any other weeklies there at the time.
 When the couple divorced in 1979, Laris bought her husband's share of the business.
 Over the years, the newspaper's folksy approach and loyal advertisers sustained it while others succumbed to diminishing readership and the high cost of newsprint.
 Today, the Downtown News operates on a $1.7 million annual budget."